rcpch/digital-growth-charts-server/docs/about/about.md

 ## Scope

-Currently the minimum viable product is to provide reliable calculations for all children in the UK under the age of 1 year for height, weight, body mass index (BMI) and head circumference ('occipitofrontal circumference' - OFC).
+Currently the minimum viable product is to provide reliable calculations for all children in the UK for height, weight, body mass index (BMI) and head circumference ('occipitofrontal circumference' - OFC).

 In addition to providing standard deviation scores (SDS) and centiles, it will also provide basic guidance for users on how to interpret the information received.